chuprinko-kirill/ingria_shiny/README.md

 # Ingria shiny map demoversion
-This is tentative interactive map for ingrian dialectical data
+This is a tentative [interactive Shiny-based map](https://kichuprinko.shinyapps.io/project/) for ingrian dialectical data